x1B/ax-developer-tools-widget/README.md

 ### Development

-To _develop_ (and not just use) the AxDeveloperToolsWidget _itself,_ the content application must be prepared:
+To _develop_ (and not just use) the ax-developer-tools-widget _itself,_ the content application must be prepared:

 ```sh
 cd content